We may earn a commission when you click on the affiliate links in this post.

 - In a large bowl beat together Meadow Gold eggnog, eggs, sugar, spices, and vanilla.

 - Pour mixture over bread slices, I like to turn them a few times to ensure good coating.
 Optional: Sprinkle the tops with a little cinnamon and sugar.
-Cover and refrigerate overnight (or for at least 3 hours).

 - In the morning bake for 45 minutes at 350 or until golden brown.
 Serve with gingerbread syrup and whipped topping (optional).

-- Combine all the ingredients for the syrup in a small saucepan over medium high heat.
+- Combine all the ingredients for the syrup in a small saucepan over medium-high heat.
 Bring to a low boil, then remove from heat.
 Serve over French toast.

 Nutrition